alexvking/Learning-Language-Classifier/readme.md

 -------------------------------------

-classify currently has no way of knowing if the supplied text is in English for the --subject option, so it will silently give wrong answers.
+classify currently has no way of knowing if the supplied text is in English for the <code>--subject</code> option, so it may silently give wrong answers.

 A simple GUI with rich file selection would be a great next step for this software.
 It could also be extended easily to work on programming languages.